contao/docs-archive/api/File/chmod.md

 1. *string* `$strChmod`

 	The CHMOD value to be set.
+Make sure you include the *0* before value, e.g. 0644

 ### Return Values ###